 Scope

-IPNNI-2019-00071R004 (which was superseded by IPNNI-2019-00075R007) defined the Enterprise Full Attestation problem as follows:
+ATIS-1000089 defined the Enterprise Full Attestation problem as follows:

 SHAKEN is defined as a framework that utilizes protocols defined in the IETF Secure Telephone Identity Revisited (STIR) Working Group that work together in an end-to-end architecture for the authentication and assertion of a telephone identity by an originating service provider and the verification of the telephone identity by a terminating service provider.

-There are conditions where the originating Service Provider cannot fully attest to the authenticity of the Telephone Number.
+There are conditions where the originating Service Provider cannot fully attest to a caller’s legitimate right to use a Telephone Number.

-This Technical Report describes how a Central TN Database approach can be used to address the “knowledge gap” in determining whether Attestation A is appropriate for an Enterprise customer of an OSP, and how a CTND can be used to address the Use Cases defined in IPNNI-2019-00075R007.
+This Technical Report describes how a Central TN Database approach could be used to address the “knowledge gap” in determining whether Attestation “A” is appropriate for an Enterprise customer of an OSP, and how a CTND can be used to address the use cases defined in ATIS-1000089.

-Note that there are alternative approaches which can come under the general term of “Central TN Database”, such as ones which are focused on “Know Your Customer” vetting processes.
-In this document we are concerned with a CTND which stores the “chain of custody” by which a TN has been assigned from the TN Service Provider down to one or more Enterprises.
+Note that there are alternative approaches and implementations which can come under the general term of “Central TN Database”.
+In this document, we are concerned with a CTND which stores the “chain of custody” by which a TN has been assigned from the TN Service Provider down to one or more Enterprises.

 Purpose

-IPNNI-2019-0075R007 provides a framework within which multiple approaches to the Enterprise Full Attestation problem can be compared.
-The approaches are summarized in that Technical Report but only one approach has been described in detail in (IPNNI-2019-00082R001, which is one form of the approaches under the umbrella term “Delegated Certificates” in IPNNI-2019-00075R007).

-The Central TN Database approach was originally outlined in IPNNI-2019-00084R002.
-The current Technical Report expands on the detail of the Central TN Database approach to enable further discussion about this approach.
+ATIS-1000089 provides a framework within which multiple approaches to the Enterprise Full Attestation problem can be compared, including the Central TN Database.
+This Technical Report expands on the detail of the CTND approach to enable further discussion about this approach.

 Normative References